aarongoin/WebNN/README.md

 - log.csv - where all server requests will be logged
 - training.csv - where all client training metrics are logged
 - validation.csv - where all validation metrics are logged

+### Custom Clients
+WebNN can be included into most front-ends painlessly.
+Simply import the ModelClient.js module into your client and instantiate a new ModelClient (singleton class).
+See the documentation for ModelClient to see the available functions and lifecycle.